Yemi Osinbajo

 Born in Lagos in 1957, Osinbajo is a graduate of the University of Lagos and London School of Economics.
-Shortly thereafter, he started teaching at University of Lagos while practicing law until 1999.
+Shortly thereafter, he started teaching at the University of Lagos while practicing law privately until 1999.
 That year, Osinbajo was appointed Attorney-General and Commissioner for Justice in the cabinet of Lagos State Governor Bola Tinubu.
-After serving during both of Tinubu's four-year terms, Osinbajo left government in 2007 and returned to law and lecturing along with preaching in the Redeemed Christian Church of God.
+After serving during both of Tinubu's four-year terms, Osinbajo left government in 2007 and returned to his private practice and lecturing along with his divine call of being a Pastor at the Redeemed Christian Church of God.

 Prior to the 2015 presidential election, Osinbajo was chosen as the running mate to APC nominee Muhammadu Buhari.
 Their ticket went on to defeat the then-incumbent duo of President Goodluck Jonathan and Vice President Namadi Sambo.
 Four years later, the ticket was re-elected over the Peoples Democratic Party's Atiku Abubakar and Peter Obi.
-Osinbajo's tenure has been marked by his rising profile, especially when he took power as Acting President while Buhari went abroad.
-Actions taken during his brief stints as the leader of the nation were decisive but contrasted with Buhari's style and were controversial among Buhari's inner circle.
+Osinbajo's tenure was marked by his rising profile, especially when he took power as acting president while Buhari was on a medical vacation in the United Kingdom.
+Actions taken during his brief stints as the leader of the nation were decisive but contrasted with Buhari's style and were controversial among Buhari's inner circle, who frowned at it, one major decision was when in an executive order he directed all International Oil Companies operating in the Niger-Delta region to relocate their headquarters to their states of operation to mitigate tension in host communities.